 Want to take quizzes and track your credits?

-Each year, leadership holds a half-day retreat to honor hard work and reenergize the staff.
-One year, leadership invited an AMA speaker to the annual retreat to share her experiences as a primary care provider and highlight efficiencies that could be applied at Crusader.
+Each year, leadership holds a half-day retreat to honor hard work and reenergize the team.
+One year, leadership invited an AMA speaker to the annual retreat to share her experiences as a primary care physician and highlight efficiencies that could be applied at Crusader.
 One area that came to light was the time spent managing prescriptions for chronic medications.
 Primary care practitioner John Adamson, PA-C, was struck by the amount of time that could be saved by writing a prescription for a chronic medicine for 1 year rather than every 6 months.

 Once the Board of Directors approved the annual prescription renewal medication list, a task force was developed to implement the change.
 Now certain medications are refilled for 1 year (90 × 4).

-Providers, the Committee, and the Board of Directors needed to see research and evidence that this policy would be beneficial.
+Physicians, the Committee, and the Board of Directors needed to see research and evidence that this policy would be beneficial.
 Once that information was shared, the decision to implement the change was easier.

 It took about 6 months for Adamson to see a difference.
 Once patients no longer needed to contact him for renewals, he discovered 3 benefits: